SystemsApproach/private5g/cloud.rst

 ..
-Maybe should note that you'll see "Mgmt/Orchestrator" in Core-specific and RAN-specific architecture diagram.
+Maybe should note that you'll see "Mgmt/Orchestrator" in Core-specific and RAN-specific architecture diagrams.
 We're describing one "up a level" that spans both (and the fabric that connects them.